 Pursuant to our in-flight connectivity agreement with Alaska Airlines, the share of service revenue ("revenue share") we pay Alaska Airlines increases as long as any amounts are outstanding under the Alaska Facility.
-Alaska Airlines' revenue share increases by 500 basis points for the one-year period following the first date on which our Gogo service is used on the ATG network in Alaska, and 300 basis points thereafter, until the principal and all accrued interest is paid in full.
-This incremental Alaska Airlines' revenue share was an amount less than \$0.1 million for each of the years ended December 31, 2010 and 2011 and for the three month periods ended March 31, 2011 and 2012 and is included in our consolidated statements of operations as part of our interest expense.
+Alaska Airlines revenue share increases by 500 basis points for the one-year period following the first date on which our Gogo service is used on the ATG network in Alaska, and 300 basis points thereafter, until the principal and all accrued interest is paid in full.
+This incremental Alaska Airlines' revenue share was an amount less than \$0.1 million for each of the years ended December 31, 2010 and 2011 and is included in our consolidated statements of operations as part of our interest expense.